slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *"Givers have to set limits because takers rarely do."  -- Henry Ford* -->
+> *"Givers have to set limits because takers rarely do."  -- Henry Ford*
+> *"The miracle is this: the more we share the more we have."  -- Leonard Nimoy* -->

 > *"No one has ever become poor by giving."